paketo-buildpacks/php/rfcs/0001-restructure.md

   * provides: none
   * requires: `php`

-* **php-redis-session-handler**:
+* **php-memcached-session-handler**:
-  Configures the given redis service instance as a PHP session handler.
-Redis settings are to be provided through a suitable [binding](https://paketo.io/docs/buildpacks/configuration/#bindings).
+  Configures the given memcached service instance as a PHP session handler.
+  Memcached settings are to be provided through a suitable [binding](https://paketo.io/docs/buildpacks/configuration/#bindings).
 The session handler is responsible for storing data from PHP sessions.
 By default, PHP uses files but they have severe scalability/performance